 Agassi is quoted as saying that he was quite an unremarkable player at the outset.
 He concluded his playing career a million miles away from unremarkable.
 Preparation and practice both spawns and enhances talent.
 So, no more excuses about not being ‘an interview sort of guy’.
 Of course do the basics; know the business, know the market, know the financials, get a bead on the culture, but most of all know your own successes and points of differentiation.
 If you can’t articulate them, who else is going to share them for you?

-Categories: Consumer & FMCG Recruitment, Manufacturing & Engineering Recruitment, Finance Recruitment, Human Resources Recruitment, Life Sciences Recruitment, Retail Recruitment, Technology Recruitment, Procurement & Supply Chain Recruitment, Chemicals and Process Industries, Healthcare Recruitment, Education Recruitment, Housing Recruitment
+Category: Consumer & FMCG Recruitment, Manufacturing & Engineering Recruitment, Finance Recruitment, Human Resources Recruitment, Life Sciences Recruitment, Retail & Ecommerce Recruitment, Technology Recruitment, Procurement & Supply Chain Recruitment, Chemicals and Process Industries Recruitment, Healthcare Recruitment, Education Recruitment, Housing Recruitment